Jodenee/Voyager/docs/API-Reference/EditedMessage.md

 <br />

 ### **EditedMessage.webhookId :** [*string*](https://create.roblox.com/docs/scripting/luau/strings)
-The webhook that sent the message's id.
+The id of the webhook that sent this message.

 <br />